10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - Cannot choose employees

-If you have a one-time handyman project that needs completing or need cleaning services for the short term, then Handy is a great gig-on-demand app to look into.
-Like TaskRabbit, it is best for simple hands-on projects, from mounting a TV to basic landscaping.
+If you have a one-time handyman project that needs completing or need cleaning services for the short term, then Handy is a great on-demand work app to look into.
+It is best for simple hands-on projects, from mounting a TV to basic landscaping.
 Handy, however, will provide you with a quote based on your needs and supply you with certified and insured skilled workers according to your schedule.

-Handy earned 3.61 out of 5 on our matrix.
+Handy earned 3.87 out of 5 on our evaluation.
 Its non-transparent pricing lowered its score, but its excellent dispute and rehire/fire tools gave it a perfect 5 out of 5 in that category.
 It’s also very easy to use.
-However, its popularity score was lower than most because of user reviews complaining of no-shows as well as confusion over housekeeping contracts and pricing.
+Handy had the second-highest number of user reviews from third-party review sites, like G2 and Capterra.
+Reviews were mostly positive, but negative reviews involved no-shows or poor service and problems getting refunds or payment for damages.

 Handy differs from most of the on-demand work sites on our list in that it does not share its prices online.
 You will need to fill out a form stating your location, job, expected hours, and start date, and Handy will call you to provide a quote and arrange an appointment.